Sales Journals

 Note: The above-mentioned fields need to be filled in as it provides the customer bank account details for the direct debit file.

-7. In the Apply Customer Entries window, select the entries you want to include in this Direct Debit process.
+7. Select the entries you want to include in this Direct Debit process.

 Customer set applies to id

-9. This process will fill in the Applies-to-ID field.
+9. This process automatically fills in the Applies-to ID field.

-10. You’ll be able to see the applied entries total in the AMOUNT column on the journal line.
+Note: You can view the total of the applied entries in the Amount column on the journal line.

 Note: When you’ve finished entering the cash receipts journal lines, you can create the direct debit file.